 Spotlight on the Leslie Stephen Room

-The Leslie Stephen Room is an attractive and historic room located on the first floor overlooking Front Court at Trinity Hall Cambridge.
+The Leslie Stephen Room is an attractive and historic room meeting room located on the first floor overlooking Front Court at Trinity Hall Cambridge.
 Recently refurbished with new oak flooring, discreet acoustic ceiling panels, refreshed soft furnishings and new furniture, the Leslie Stephen Room now offers an even more flexible space for meetings, conferences and dinners.

 - This room is named after Sir Leslie Stephen (1832-1904) who studied for both his BA (1854) and MA (1857) at Trinity Hall.
 Sir Leslie went on to become a leading essayist in literary criticism and intellectual history and he was the first editor of the Dictionary of National Biography.